Current Watches, Warnings and Advisories for Eastern Bergen (NJZ104) New Jersey Issued by the National Weather Service

 The map window below is refreshed every 10 minutes

 The round icons display current temperatures (°F).
-These stations range from Rehoboth, Delaware to Block Island, Massachusetts.
+These stations range from Lewes, Delaware to East Falmouth, Massachusetts.
 This map was created primarily to help track the rain / snow line ( the 32°F isotherm ) as northeasters move up along the coast.
 It is also possible to see the cooling effect of sea breezes on coastal sites during the summer.
 Additional weather data for each station can be accessed by left-clicking on the temperature icon.
 You can use the map panning controls at the upper left to re-center the map viewport.
 These data are updated every 15 minutes.
-If you want to view this weather info in tablular form, click on the WU TABLE button located in the right sidebar.
+If you want to view this weather info in tablular form, click on the MESO WEST TABLE button located in the right sidebar.

 The Daily Weather Map

-Weather Summary for July 2016
+Weather Summary for February 2017

 Temperatures were well above normal here in Bergenfield, New Jersey during the past February,

 You can see a detailed monthly summary in the Data Archive tab under Monthly Summaries.